jjyy-Huang/Real-Time-Video-Super-Resolution-Application-on-VCK5000/README.md

 - [ ] Deploy the generated .xmodel to VCK5000
 - [ ] Replace the ESPCN model with the BasicVSR model for better visual effects

+## Conclusion

+In this challenge, we tried new development methods, although there are some learning costs.
+But it is undeniable that this will be a new and efficient development method.
+Through the perfect software-defined development environment, the development efficiency of hardware design has been greatly improved.
+To a certain extent, it is similar to Nvidia's CUDA programming (if the development ecology is better, it would be really great!)
+For the reasons mentioned above, our team was unable to improve the project and did not meet expectations which we planed.

+Anyway, thanks a lot to Xilinx and hackster.io for providing this perfect learning opportunity and support.

 ## Reference

 ### [Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network](https://arxiv.org/abs/1609.05158v2)